bmazzarol/Bunsen-Burner/README.md

 > Set fire to your old unit tests!
 ---

-A better way to write tests in C#.
+A better way to write tests :test_tube: in C#.

 * Test framework agnostic
 * Zero dependencies